paweljarosz/defarc/README.md

 	defarc.select_variable_by_name("proper-name") -- will select and save inside DefArc module a variable data for given name
 ```

-### .select_variable(variable)
+### select_variable(variable)
 Selects and saves a table with variable data inside DefArc module.
 One need to provide a proper variable name or variable id or variable Lua table, otherwise it will save nil.

 * **PARAMETER:** `variable` (string) - an id or name of a variable from Arcweave JSON or Lua table with variable data (variable_table)